Book Design

 Skills Quark Xpress, Photoshop, picture research and typesetting

 The 101 Weekends in Europe series were guide books for weekend activities in Europe.
-The series included 101 Weekends in Europe, 101 Adventure Weekends in Europe and 101 Romantic Weekends in Europe.
+It included 101 Weekends in Europe, 101 Adventure Weekends in Europe and 101 Romantic Weekends in Europe.

-After the success of the first book, I worked on the next two, implementing the design I had established.
+After the success of the first book, I worked on the next two.

 Classic Steam